MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-ops-core/dev-itpro/data-entities/dual-write/connection-setup.md

 ## <a id="new-data-new"></a>A new Finance and Operations app instance that has data and a new customer engagement app instance

-To set up a dual-write connection between a new instance of a Finance and Operations app that has data and a new instance of a customer engagement app in Dynamics 365, follow the steps in the [A new Finance and Operations app instance and a new customer engagement app instance](#new-new) section earlier in this topic.
+To set up a dual-write connection between a new instance of a Finance and Operations app that has data and a new instance of a customer engagement app, follow the steps in the [A new Finance and Operations app instance and a new customer engagement app instance](#new-new) section earlier in this topic.
 When the connection setup is completed, if you want to sync the data to the customer engagement app, follow these steps.

 1. Open the Finance and Operations app from the LCS page, sign in, and then go to **Data Management \> Dual-write**.
 2. Run the **Initial sync** functionality for the entities that you want to sync data for.